Kasoa: ECG turns off light to stop man from electrocuting himself to death

 It took the swift intervention of the Electricity Company of Ghana (ECG) to turn off the power in order to stop the attempted suicide.

-As a result, the distraught man whose decision to kill himself esteemed from the unbearable load of hardship he could no longer shoulder was seen hanging loosely on the pole.
+As a result, the distraught man whose decision to kill himself stemmed from the unbearable load of hardship he could no longer shoulder was seen hanging loosely on the pole.

 This comes weeks after a man from Kasoa climbed a high-tension pole, and got electrocuted to death with the same explanation that he could bear the hardship in the country.